Obama rethinks Putin summit after Snowden granted asylum

 But the Obama administration's response to Russia's move was restrained compared to the swift retaliatory steps urged by U.S. lawmakers, including allies of Obama.

-Snowden in June disclosed previously secret U.S. telephone and internet surveillance programs while in Hong Kong and then traveled to Russia, where he holed up in an airport for weeks.
+Snowden in June disclosed previously secret U.S. telephone and internet surveillance programs while in Hong Kong and then travelled to Russia, where he holed up in an airport for weeks.

 Russia's move raised questions about the policy of "resetting" U.S. relations with Russia that Obama embarked on after taking office in 2009, and put pressure on Obama to react decisively to what many saw as a Russian rebuke.